Member Guide

 Virtual Care

-Because the Crowd cares about your wellbeing and wants to encourage access to high-quality health care when you need it, virtual visits – including services like virtual urgent care, virtual primary care (VPC), and virtual talk therapy -- through the CrowdHealth platform are part of your Membership with no additional cost to you.
+Because the Crowd cares about your well-being and wants to encourage access to high-quality healthcare when you need it, virtual visits – including services like virtual urgent care, virtual primary care (VPC), and virtual talk therapy (including teen talk therapy) -- through the CrowdHealth platform are part of your Membership.
+For virtual primary care and virtual urgent care, payment is required at the time of service and these visits are fully fundable once you submit your receipt.
+For virtual talk therapy, there is no upfront payment required.
+CrowdHealth will automatically generate a crowdfunding request for your virtual talk therapy visits.

 Annual Wellness

 CrowdHealth Members can submit up to $300 for ONE basic wellness event per year to be crowdfunded.
-This wellness event can be utilized for any one of the following, performed by a licensed or board certified practitioner:
+This wellness event can be utilized for any one of the following, performed by a licensed or board-certified practitioner:

-• primary care wellness exam/physical, including naturopathy;
+• primary care wellness exam/physical, including naturopathy from a qualified practitioner;

 • pediatric well-child visits;